 St. Peter’s Basilica rests in the center of Vatican City, easily one of Rome’s most recognizable buildings.
 The Basilica’s elaborate dome reigns over the Eternal City’s skyline – a compass for all who wander Rome’s streets.
 St. Peter’s Basilica’s stunning façade with its Renaissance architecture complements the building’s rich history and influence on modern Christendom.
-Inside, visitors will find beautiful artwork and architecture that savors the history of the basilica and its standing as a place of pilgrimage.

 The Best Rome Tours

 Are you visiting Rome?
 Let us make your visit to the Eternal City an unforgettable one.
 We offer highly-acclaimed Rome tours, including our super exclusive Vatican Gold Tour and our Rome in a Day tour.
 Enter the Vatican Museums an hour and a half before the general public, witness Michelangelo’s Sistine Chapel at its most serene.
 And of course, see St. Peter’s Basilica with a local, English-speaking guide.

 The roots of St. Peter’s Basilica’s story were planted in 64A.D., when Saint Peter was martyred during Roman Emperor Nero’s persecution of Christians following the Great Fire of Rome.
 Construction of the original Saint Peter’s Basilica was authorized by Emperor Constantine in 324A.D. after he issued the 313A.D.
 Edict of Milan, which allowed Christians to construct places of worship in Rome.
 The old St. Peter’s Basilica was built over the alleged location of the burial place of Saint Peter.

 The Rebuilding and Rebirth of the Basilica